Differential models for the Anderson dual to bordism theories and invertible QFT's, I: The multiplications by the bordism cohomology theories

 where the bottom arrow is the diagonal map in $\mathrm{O}$. \item For any $(d, d')$, the left diagram below commutes, and the right diagram commute up to confugation by an element of $(G_3)_{d+d'+1}$ in the unit component.

 \end{enumerate}

 Here, for Condition (2), we may as well assume only the homotopy-commutativity also for the left diagram in order to produce the morphism of Madsen-Tillmann spectra in \eqref{eq_multi_MTG}.
 However, the strict-commutatibity is satisfied in most of the examples of interest.
-(In contrast to this, for the right diagram we can only expect the homotopy-commutatibity by the obvious reason. ) We choose the above formulation to simplify the construction below. \end{rem}
+(In contrast to this, for the right diagram we can only expect the homotopy-commutatibity because of our convention for the stabilization \eqref{eq_stabilization}. ) We choose the above formulation to simplify the construction below. \end{rem}